hsachinraj/Azurelabs/Azure Lab_2.md

 19. You will be prompted with a window to enter the db credentials.
-    Remember the password that you had specified while you were editing the parameters in the step 14
+    Remember the password that you had specified while you were editing the parameters in step 14

     <img src="./media2/image17.png" width="624" height="392" />